From downtown to the outskirts of town, find Tucson highlights for travel-trade professionals.

 Tucson in Flight

 Tour the renowned Pima Air & Space Museum.
-The museum, one of the largest in the world, features 300+ military, commercial, and private aircraft representing 100+ years of aviation history.
-With few barriers you can actually touch many historic air- and spacecraft, including WWII bombers, President Kennedy's "Air Force One," the world's fastest "SR-71 Blackbird" spyplane, the B-52 bomber that launched the rocket-powered X-15 and much more on its 80 acres.
+The museum, one of the largest of its kind in the world, features 300+ military, commercial, and private aircraft representing 100+ years of aviation history.
+With few barriers, you can actually touch many historic air- and spacecraft, including WWII bombers, President Kennedy's "Air Force One," the world's fastest "SR-71 Blackbird" spy plane, the B-52 bomber that launched the rocket-powered X-15 and much more on its 80 acres.

-Exclusively through the Pima Air & Space Museum, tour the "Aircraft Boneyard," the AMARG (Aerospace Maintenance And Regeneration Group), a Davis-Monthan Air Force Base open-air storage and aircraft technology-updating compound, which is the only facility of its kind for all the U.S. military and government.
+Exclusively through the Pima Air & Space Museum, tour the "Aircraft Boneyard," the AMARG (309th Aerospace Maintenance And Regeneration Group), a Davis-Monthan Air Force Base open-air storage and aircraft technology-updating compound, which is the only facility of its kind for all the U.S. military and government.
 The non-federal-holiday weekday bus tour highlights the 4,000+ aircraft organized on 2,600 acres.
 To take a tour of the AMARG Aircraft Boneyard, you must make a reservation in advance.
 Tour schedules fill up very quickly and often for months in advance, so it is advisable to book your tour well before you visit.
 To book a tour, contact Pima Air & Space Museum by email or phone, 520-618-4805.

 Travel just south of Tucson to Green Valley to visit the Titan Missile Museum, a National Historic Landmark.
 Descend underground to explore the Titan II Intercontinental Ballistic Missile (ICBM) Site 571-7 for an eye-opening taste of the Cold War.
 This is the only publicly accessible ballistic-missile complex in the world.
 Experience a simulated countdown/launch sequence.
 Tours on the hour.
 See their website for special tour options.